What Is a Verb in Japanese?

 Dictionary form

-There are two main forms for verbs.
-The form I explained previously is the Polite form (~masu), which you can use in any situation.
-The other is the Dictionary form(Plain form), which you use with family and friends.
+The form explained earlier is the polite form (〜ます), which you can use in any situation.
+The other is the Dictionary form(Plain form), which is commonly used with family and friends.

 To make group1 verb Dictionary form, you just have to change “imasu” into “u”.